samuelmeuli/font-picker-react/README.md

 The following props can be passed to the `FontPicker` component:

 - **`apiKey` (required)**: Google API key
-- **`activeFontFamily` (required)**: Font that should be selected in the font picker and applied to the text.
+- **`activeFontFamily`**: Font that should be selected in the font picker and applied to the text.
 Should be stored in the component state and updated using `onChange`
-- **`onChange` (required)**: Function which is executed when the user changes the active font.
+- **`onChange`**: Function which is executed when the user changes the active font.
 This function should update `activeFontFamily` in the component state
 - **`pickerId`**: If you have multiple font pickers on your site, you need to give them unique IDs which must be provided as a prop and appended to the `.apply-font` class names.
 Example: If `pickerId="main"`, use `className="apply-font-main"`
 - **`families`**: If only specific fonts shall appear in the list, specify their names in an array.
 Default: All font families
 - **`categories`**: Array of font categories to include in the list.
 Possible values: `"sans-serif", "serif", "display", "handwriting", "monospace"`.
 Default: All categories